sUNC-Utilities/docs.sunc.su/docs/Debug/setstack.md

 # `debug.setstack`

+!!! warning "C closures are not supported"

+    This function will throw an error if the stack level points to a C closure, such as `#!luau setstack(0, 1, 0)`.

-`#!luau debug.setstack` replaces a value in a specified call stack frame.
+`#!luau debug.setstack` replaces a value in a specified stack frame.

 This allows for powerful manipulation of runtime variables or arguments, particularly useful in advanced debugging or dynamic patching scenarios.